 Days 3 & 4 – On these days, we continued with cabinet modifications as well as refinishing the doors and drawers off-site.
 The countertop was also fabricated off-site.

-Day 5 – Sheetrock was repaired to make way for the new exposed shelving above the oven.
+Day 5 – Sheetrock was repaired to make way for the newly exposed shelving above the oven.

 Days 6 & 7 – Since all the walls and the ceilings had been protected, our painters began preparing and priming the cabinets in the kitchen.
 Using a high-grade, oil-based primer, every inch of the kitchen cabinets were caulked, sanded and primed.
 This is the first (and perhaps most critical) step of creating a durable paint finish.
 The sheetrock at the countertop was also repaired and made ready for the new tile backsplash.
 The painters then began refinishing the kitchen cabinets in this Modesto home.
 Two coats of Kelly-Moore Dura-poxy semi-gloss Great White paint were applied to the thoroughly sanded and primed upper and lower cabinets.
 This same priming and painting process was used on the doors and drawers, which are painted off-site in a climate-controlled paint booth for the highest possible quality.